-The grants listed below are available only to associate and first-time bachelor students.
+The grants listed below are available to bachelor students only.
 Grant recipients can take as few as one course, but this is not recommended because of time limitations for the degree program.

 Pell Grant - The Free Application for Federal Student Aid (FAFSA) is used to determine a student's eligibility and amount of grant available.
 The amount awarded depends upon the number of courses taken (up to a maximum of four classes per term).